nightmaregaurav/StaticAppSettings/README.md

 # StaticAppSettings

 StaticAppSettings is a C# library that provides a convenient way to manage and access configuration settings in your ASP.NET Core application.
-This library is built on top of `Microsoft.Extensions.Configuration` and offers thread-safe static APIs to get configuration settings from appsettings sources, such as JSON files and environment variables.
+This library is built on top of `Microsoft.Extensions.Configuration` and offers static APIs to get configuration settings from `builder.Configuration`.

 ## Features